GLOBAL MARKETS-Tech stocks bask in Apple glow, Dow eyeing 22,000

 There was a note of caution over reports that U.S. President Donald Trump was close to a decision on how to respond to what he considers China's unfair trade practices.

-Tepid U.S. inflation along with political turmoil in Washington has lessened the possibility of another Federal Reserve rate hike this year, lowering bond yields across the globe.
+Tepid U.S. inflation along with political turmoil in Washington has lessened the risk of another Federal Reserve rate hike this year, lowering bond yields across the globe.

 Improving data in other major economies has also served to push the greenback down nearly 11 percent from January peaks, benefiting commodities and emerging markets.

-Alan Ruskin, head of G10 forex at Deutsche Bank, noted the top five PMIs were all Northern European economies and every index in Europe was now in expansionary territory above 50.
+Alan Ruskin, head of G10 forex at Deutsche, noted the top five PMIs were all Northern European economies and every index in Europe was in expansionary territory above 50.

 "That will do nothing to hurt ebullient global risk appetite," said Ruskin.
 "This phase of the risk rally is based on growth data, but even more on subdued inflation measures."

+"The latter plays to a gradual Central Bank exit from extreme policy accommodation that should prolong the global growth cycle."

-MSCI's gauge of stocks across the globe was just below an all-time peak.
+MSCI's gauge of stocks across the globe has scored its longest monthly winning streak in over a decade.

-On Wall Street later electric car maker Tesla, gadget firm Fitbit and insurance provider AIG will report results.
+In currency markets, the dollar steadied above deep lows though thanks mainly to positioning - bears are already so short of the currency that they are wary of selling even more.

 Yet the euro also benefited from buying against the yen , reaching its highest since February last year.
-It nudged up against the dollar and Swiss Franc too, briefly striking new 2-1/2-year highs against both at $1.1846 and 1.1468 francs per euro respectively.
+It edged up 0.2 percent on the dollar to $1.1827 and back toward the 2-1/2-year high of $1.1845 struck on Monday.

-Euro zone June producer price inflation data helped it on its way as it topped analysts' forecasts.
-There was a slowdown in the pace overall, but it bolstered bets that the European Central Bank could soon start winding down its more than 2-trillion-euro stimulus programme.
+Euro zone producer price moves for June are due out at 0900 GMT and are likely to feed the debate on how soon the European Central Bank will start winding down its more than 2-trillion-euro stimulus programme.

 "The ECB is going to be the central bank to watch for the rest of the year," said JP Morgan Asset Management global market strategist Alex Dryden.